RaphiOriginal/blindAutomation/README.md

   coordinates: #coordinates of wall (i recommend to pick a corner of two walls) I did mine with the help of [SunCalc](https://www.suncalc.org/#/46.0162,8.4421,3/2020.07.27/19:54/1/1)
     lat: #Latitude
     long: #Longitude
+pvlib:
+  coordinates:
+    lat: #Latitude
+    long: #Longitude
+    alt: #Altitude
-api: #Which api you want to use (meteomatics is recommended here)
+api: #Which api you want to use (pvlib is recommended here)
 walls: #List of walls with blinds of your home
   - wall: #Represents one side of your house with possible multiple blinds
       name: #where the wall is (can be any name, e.g. 'south' or 'green wall'')